Noss Head Lighthouse: History

 In October 2017 the main rotational light at Noss Head Lighthouse Tower was extinguished by the Northern Lighthouse Board and a new, static LED beam was installed.
-There is no longer a characteristic loom of the light across the sea from Noss Head following this innovation.

 Operational details

 With a focal height of 53m above sea level, the light can be seen for 25 nautical miles.
 Its light characteristic is made up of a flash of light every twenty seconds.
 The colour being white or red, varying with direction.
 The light and tower is maintained by the Northern Lighthouse Board, and is registered under the international Admiralty number A3544 and has the NGA identifier of 114-3012.

 Listed buildings

 The Lighthouse Tower, former First Assistant and Second Assistant Keeper's Cottages, along with the Stable Block are protected as a category A listed building, and considered to be of national or international importance.
 The original 1849-built Principal Keeper's Cottage and Occasional Keeper's House were demolished in the 1960s, and a modern detached rectangular single-storey newbuild replaced these to the west of the main lighthouse tower.
 The 1960s-built structures are not listed, although they are within the environs of the category A listed properties, and as such require appropriate protocols to be observed in relation to their maintenance and upkeep.